tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 Anyway, let's just hope that the `/api/dcat.json` endpoint lets deals with the derivatives properly for us.

 In that case, we just have to deal with federation.
-Unfortunately, the `/api/dcat.json` endpoint doesn't give you any indication as to whether a dataset is federated.
+The `/api/dcat.json` endpoint doesn't give you any indication as to whether a dataset is federated.
 Federated datasets share the same exact identifier across portals, so it is easy to separate distinct datasets, but it is